auth0/Auth0.swift/README.md

 #### Configure an associated domain

+> [!IMPORTANT]
+> This step requires a paid Apple Developer account.
+It is needed to use Universal Links as callback and logout URLs.
+> Skip this step to use a custom URL scheme instead.

 ##### Configure the Team ID and bundle identifier

 Scroll to the end of the settings page of your Auth0 application and open **Advanced Settings > Device Settings**.
 In the **iOS** section, set **Team ID** to your [Apple Team ID](https://developer.apple.com/help/account/manage-your-team/locate-your-team-id/), and **App ID** to your app's bundle identifier.